 These products sold in the U.S. are regulated under the current system of risk evaluation and risk-based labeling through the Federal Hazardous Substances Act (FHSA) and administered by the U.S. Consumer Product Safety Commission.
 Through the FHSA regulations, the point of purchase label informs consumers about the potential hazards, product ingredients contributing to those hazards, appropriate handling and storage, applicable first aid information, and how to minimize risks to children.

 Consumers recognize that the products made by our members provide numerous benefits, and there is a desire to have more information available to assist consumers with their purchasing decisions in these classes of products.

-The U.S. Environmental Protection Agency’s Design for the Environment (DfE) program announced new criteria in April, 2011 for companies seeking the DfE logo for its products.
+The U.S. Environmental Protection Agency’s Design for the Environment (DfE) program announced new criteria in September, 2012 for companies seeking the DfE logo for its products.
 The new criteria for DfE’s Standard for Safer Cleaning Products include elements of industry’s voluntary program as a way to provide greater transparency about ingredients in cleaning products.
 EPA's DfE program helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.